J.S. Acker Park:

 ACKER PARK main entrance

-Start at the main entrance to Acker Park, at the south end of Virginia Ave.
+Start at the main entrance to Acker Park, at the south end of paved Virginia Ave.

 PINYON SITE

 Cross the bridge.
 Stay right onto the Ridge Trail.
-Walk about 50 yards and look for a telephone pole on the right, about 6 feet from the trail.
+Walk about 50 yards and look for a telephone pole on the right, where the telephone lines cross the trail.
 Turn left and go uphill.
 Look for a cluster of oak trees.
 One of them holds the treasure.

 CREEK SITE

 Start at the main entrance to Acker Park, at the south end of Virginia St. Cross the bridge and walk up the Ridge Trail.
 Walk past post # 2.
 In about 100 yards, look for a large cairn (pile of rocks) on the right side of the trail.
 Walk down the path toward the creek.
 The cairns will show you the way.
-The treasure is rooted in a big juniper tree downstream a short distance.
+The treasure is hiding downstream a short distance, behind a wood rat nest under an oak tree,

 HILLTOP SITE